konchokdolma/lazy_scripts/README.md

 ### open_eclipse.py

-In case you are too lazy every time create new java project in eclipse.
+That moment when you are too lazy to open eclipse, so you decide to write a scrip.

+Creates new project based on the names of the previous projects.